Greenhouses

 Pre-built greenhouse bases and foundations can be expensive, but building your own with gravel, concrete pavers, or pressure-treated wood can significantly reduce overall costs.
 A simple gravel base with proper leveling and drainage is often more than enough for backyard greenhouses under 300 sq ft.

-2. Reuse Salvaged Materials
+2. Use Recycled Materials

 Pro tip: Just make sure any reused wood is free of rot or pests, and that glass or plastic panels are UV-stable and safe for long-term outdoor use.

-3. Start Small and Expand Later
+3. Start Small, Expand Later

 If you’re new to greenhouse gardening or working with a limited budget, begin with a compact structure.
-Once you get the hang of it, you can always expand or upgrade the greenhouse layout.
+Once you get the hang of it, you can always expand or upgrade your greenhouse layout.
 Modular designs or extendable frames make it easier to grow your space over time without starting from scratch.

 4. Shop Off-Season or Look for Second-Hand Kits